Desiwah/RScanPlus/README.md

 <h1 align="center">RScan+</h1>

-<p align="center"><b>RScan+</b> is a professional utility that turns your mobile device into a high-speed scanner.
-It bridges the gap between physical products and digital information for both employees and customers.</p>
+<p align="center"><b>RScan+</b> is a professional productivity utility that turns your smartphone into a high-speed scanner.
+Designed for both <b>employees</b> and <b>customers</b>, it bridges the gap between physical products and digital information available on the public web.</p>

 &nbsp;

 # **Overview**

-⚡ **Fast Price Checking** Employees can quickly verify product prices and details on employer websites, even without dedicated hardware.
+⚡ **Instant Info Lookup** Employees can perform rapid price and product info checks on employer websites, bypassing the need for dedicated company hardware.

-🛒 **Customer Autonomy** Customers can instantly check product info and pricing on retailer websites without needing to find a staff member.
+🛒 **Customer Utility** Customers can scan any product to instantly see pricing and details on the retailer's official website.

-🔍 **Smart OCR & Barcode Scanning** Supports a wide variety of barcode types and high-accuracy text recognition (OCR) to identify products from any label.
+📋 **New: My Lists (Inventory & Prep)** Create, name, and manage personal lists.
+Scan barcodes or use OCR to add items with specific quantities—perfect for inventory prep or shopping lists.

+🔍 **Hardware-Grade Scanning** High-speed recognition for all major barcode types and printed product codes (OCR).

-✨ **AI-Powered Research** Two taps away from Google Gemini.
-If the store website is missing details, the app automatically prepares a prompt to help you find more info instantly.
+✨ **AI-Powered Deep Dive** Two taps away from Google Gemini.
+Automatically prepare research prompts to find product details that aren't listed on the store's website.

-🌍 **Global & Localized** Multi-country support with automatic store sorting based on your personal frequency of use.

-🛡️ **Privacy Focused** No accounts, no cloud tracking, and no internal API access.
-All scanning and processing happen locally on your device.
+🛡️ **Strictly Private** No accounts, no cloud tracking, and no internal API access.
+Your preferences and product lists stay 100% local to your device.

 &nbsp;

 # **Instructions**

-1. Select your **Country** and **Language** in settings.
+1. **Setup:** Select your **Country** and **Language** in settings.
-2. Tap the **Floating Scanner Button** to scan a barcode or text.
+2. **Scan:** Tap the **Scanner Button** to fetch info from a retailer's public website.
-3. The app opens the retailer's public website with the product results.
+3. **Organize:** Use the **Create a List** card to start saving products and quantities.
-4. Need more info?
-Tap the **Gemini Icon** to research the product with AI.
+4. **Research:** Tap the **Gemini Icon** while browsing to trigger an AI-assisted product deep dive.

 &nbsp;

 > [!TIP]
-> The app sorts stores based on how often you use them, so your favorite retailers will always be at the top!
+> Use the **My Lists** feature to keep track of items you need to restock or check.
+Long-press any list to rename or delete it!

 &nbsp;

 # **Download**

-Choose one of the options below to get **RScan+** for your device:

 [![Get it on Google Play](https://img.shields.io/badge/Get_it_on-Google_Play-000000?style=for-the-badge&logo=google-play&logoColor=white)](https://play.google.com/store/apps/details?id=com.desiwah.rscanplus)